FAQ

 Public charging spaces are for charging only, and should never be used as a parking spot.
 The airport is the the only exception.
 Think of charging spots like public restrooms.
 Use them and move on.

 The battery is not designed to last any particular driving distance.
 Modern EV batteries are engineered to last ten years of service, and have about 70% battery capacity remaining at that time.
 Some will last longer, some will expire earlier, depending on type of use, geographic location, and the driver’s charging habits.
 Many taxi fleets use EVs well in excellent of 250,000km on the original batteries with excellent performance.
-Victoria now has an EV taxi fleet: Current Taxi.

 Japanese manufacturers typically include a 3 year comprehensive and a 5 year powertrain warranty for new vehicles.
 European manufacturers typically include a 4 year comprehensive warranty for new vehicles.
 Used EVs carry the balance of the original warranty.
 Many carry a separate “loss of capacity” warranty.
 Our staff can supply more detailed information regarding specific vehicles.